Virtual · April 22–23, 2026

 Vice-President, Data and Partnerships Mental Health Research Canada (MHRC)

-Modern work culture often glorifies overload, emphasizing packed calendars and fatigue as signs of success: a badge of honour that signals commitment and value.
-Organizations struggle to balance speed with sustainability, creating operational friction and unintended burnout.
-In this fireside chat, experts will unpack the hidden costs of the hustle and introduce approaches to redesigning work that realign processes with realistic expectations and output.
+Work culture often glorifies overwork, viewing packed calendars and exhaustion as badges of honour that signal commitment and value.
+At the same time, organizations and leaders struggle to balance achieving bottom-line goals with working sustainably, creating operational friction and team burnout.
+In this fireside chat, presenters will unpack the hidden costs of glorifying grind culture and introduce wisdom and science-backed approaches to reimagining work and designing cultures that align ambition and the bottom line with team member wellbeing and performance.

 Speakers